CostantiniMatteo/progetto-ir/README.md

 # Information Retrieval Project
 The goal of this project is to crawl tweets from Twitter and use the data to build a personalized Search Engine for microblog content.

+## Index

+Since the index is more than 7GB large and the indexing process takes quite a long time (especially if querying the online database), we uploaded a zipped file in Google Drive.

 ## Gettin Started

 ### Docker